Ninja-Squad/ninja-squad.github.com/_posts/2019-05-06-what-is-angular-ivy.md

 This option is now more powerful in Ivy, and will probably be even more powerful in the future.

-For example, one of the feature already available in Ivy is the type-checking of component and directive inputs.
+For example, one of the features already available in Ivy is the type-checking of component and directive inputs.
 Imagine an `ImageComponent` with an input called `size`, of type `number`.
-If another component uses `ImageComponent` and try to pass a boolean value into the `size` property, you'll see the error: `Type 'boolean' is not assignable to type 'number'.`.
+If another component uses `ImageComponent` and tries to pass a boolean value into the `size` property, you'll see the error: `Type 'boolean' is not assignable to type 'number'.`.

 This is a just an example of what Ivy will be capable of, and these features are very interesting for large applications.

-## Retro-compatibility
+## Backward compatibility

 I explained that the Ivy compiler takes the decorators in your TypeScript code, and then generates a static field in the class.